-No. Outcome Current Practice and/or Action Required Current 2020 2021 2022 2023 2024 Lead Adve rtising of Posts and Recruit ment of Gaelic Speakers 8 The Scottish Land Commission's recruitment policy increases the number of Gaelic users within the organisation.
-Recruitment policy recognises Gaelic as a desirable job skill V SMT
+No. Outcome Current Practice and/or Action Required Current 2022 2023 2024 2025 2026 Lead 8 The Scottish Land Commission's recruitment policy increases the number of Gaelic users within the organisation.
+Recruitment policy recognises Gaelic as a desirable job skill √ SMT

-No. Outcome Current Practice and/or Action Required Current 2020 2021 2022 2023 2024 Lead 9 Recruitment for posts in corporate services team identifies Gaelic as a desirable skill ~ SMT 10 In line with the Land Reform (Scotland) Act 2016 Scottish Government must take reasonable steps to ensure that one of the Commissioners is a Gaelic speaker ~ ~ SG 11 Gaelic is specified as a desirable skill when recruiting for all posts ~ SMT 12 Career opportunities for Gaelic users highlighted when posts are advertised ~ SMT 13 Where a certain level of Gaelic language skills is part of the job description, the post is advertised bilingually. ~ SMT
+No. Outcome Current Practice and/or Action Required Current 2022 2023 2024 2025 2026 Lead 9 Recruitment for posts in corporate services team identifies Gaelic as a desirable skill < SMT 10 In line with the Land Reform (Scotland) Act 2016 Scottish Government must take reasonable steps to ensure that one of the Commissioners is a Gaelic speaker and in steps for reappointment < SG 11 Gaelic is specified as a desirable skill when recruiting for all posts ~ SMT 12 Career opportunities for Gaelic users highlighted when posts are advertised √ SMT 13 Where a certain level of Gaelic language skills is part of the job description, the post is advertised bilingually ✓ SMT

-No. Outcome Current Practice and/or Action Required Current 2020 2021 2022 2023 2024 Lead Gae Gaelic Language Learning 14 Staff/Commissioners' newsletters to feature information about Gaelic learning opportunities ~ Comms 15 Scottish Land Commission staff and Commissioners supported to learn Gaelic and given Noticeboards updated with information about Gaelic learning opportunities ~ Comms / Longman House User Group 16 opportunities to use Gaelic skills at work Staff and Commissioners encouraged to develop their Gaelic language skills as part of their training plans ~ SMT Gael ic Awareness Training & Er ncouraging the Use of Gaelic in the W orkpl ace and I ntern al Co ommu unication 17 Scottish Land Commission staff and Commissioners supported to learn Gaelic language plan circulated to staff and Commissioners and raise awareness of Commission's commitment to Gaelic ~ Comms 18 Gaelic and given opportunities to use Gaelic skills at work Gaelic awareness training available to staff and Commissioners ~ SMT
+No. Outcome Current Practice and/or Action Required Current 2022 2023 2024 2025 2026 Lead Gae Gaelic Language Learning 14 Staff/Commissioners' newsletters to feature information about Gaelic learning opportunities √ Comms 15 Scottish Land Commission staff and Commissioners supported to learn Gaelic and given Noticeboards updated with information about Gaelic learning opportunities ✓ Comms / Longman House User Group 16 opportunities to use Gaelic skills at work Staff and Commissioners will be offered info on Gaelic language training and encouraged to develop their Gaelic language skills as part of their training plans ✓ SMT Gael ic Awareness Training & Er ncouraging the Use of Gaelic in the W orkp lace and I ntern al Co omm unication 17 Scottish Land Commission staff and Commissioners supported to learn Gaelic language plan circulated bilingually to staff and Commissioners and raise awareness of Commission's commitment to Gaelic √ Comms 18 Gaelic and given opportunities to use Gaelic skills at work Gaelic awareness training available to staff and Commissioners ✓ SMT

-No. Outcome Current Practice and/or Action Required Current 2020 2021 2022 2023 2024 Lead 19 Raise awareness of Gaelic information available to staff and Commissioners ✓ Comms 20 Actively promote training opportunities to staff and Commissioners ✓ Comms
+No. Outcome Current Practice and/or Action Required Current 2022 2023 2024 2025 2026 Lead 19 Raise awareness of Gaelic information available to staff and Commissioners ✓ Comms 20 Actively promote Gaelic learning and opportunities to staff and Commissioners ✓ Comms